IftixorRustamov/weather_app/README.md

 3. Make your changes and commit them.
 4. Push your branch to your forked repository.
 5. Submit a pull request.
-# Weather App

-This repository contains the source code for a simple weather application designed for Android.
-It allows users to search for a city and view current weather information.

-## Setup Instructions

-1.  **Clone the repository:**
-    ```bash
-    git clone [repository URL]
-    ```
-2.  **Open with Android Studio:** Open the project in Android Studio.
-3.  **Build and Run:** Build and run the application on an emulator or a physical Android device.

-## Future Enhancements

-*   **Daily/Hourly Forecast:** Display daily/hourly weather forecasts for the selected city.
-*   **Location Services:** Implement location-based weather fetching.
-*   **Improved UI/UX:** Enhance the user interface for better user experience.
-*   **Settings:** Allow users to configure settings like units of measurement.
-*   **More Weather Conditions:** Add more images to cover more conditions.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your branch to your forked repository.
-5. Submit a pull request.